Reds vs. Red Sox Player Props Betting Odds

 Verdugo Stats

 - Alex Verdugo has 16 doubles, a triple, five home runs, 20 walks and 21 RBI (58 total hits).
-He has stolen three bases.
+He has swiped three bases.

 Verdugo Recent Games